A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 "The hook" was reportedly introduced in 1903 at Harry Miner's Bowery Theater in New York City.
 Miner's was famous for its "amateur nights," where novice performers could take to the stage.
 I can't confirm that "the hook" began at Miner's in 1903, but here are some citations.

-27 September 1906, New York Times, pg.
+27 September 1906, New York (NY) Times, pg.
 2:

-"Get the hook," cried a delegate.
+"Get the hook," yelled a delegate.

-25 January 1907, New York Times, pg.
+25 January 1907, New York (NY) Times, pg.
 3:

+Hardly had the curtain gone up on the sketch of the Russell Brothers, who portray comic Irish servant girls, when screams and catcalls arose from the orchestra and galleries.
 In all parts of the house men arose, shouting, "Take 'em off," "Get the hook," "Away with 'em," "They're rotten."

-12 January 1908, Chicago Daily Tribune, pg.
+12 January 1908, Chicago (IL) Daily Tribune, pg.
 B3:

 Has the slang of "get the hook" reached you?
 It originated with the "amateur nights" in vaudeville, when aspirants are tried and usually found wanting.
 Sometimes the stage manager reached out with a hooked pole to pull the worst of them in.
 After the Washington start of "Miss Hook of Holland," one word in the title took on pertinency, for Frohman "got the hook" and jerked the principal two comedians out of it.

-17 February 1929, New York Times, pg.
+17 February 1929, New York (NY) Times, pg.
 138:

 AMATEUR NIGHT IS NO MORE;